bobdrummond/mqtt-multinode/README.md

 4. Upload the sketch.
 5. Verify it's working with the serial monitor

-## Known bugs/future plans
+## Known bugs
 It doesn't handle config.json errors as well as I'd like.
-I'm planning to play around with OTA updates more, as well as an HTTP server to modify the config.
-I'm also planning on adding some kind of status LED support, and a rotary encoder for changing lights in the room.
+Be careful with the _Flash Size_ setting, especially if you have several different platforms.
+The Arduino IDE resets all of the board settings to defaults when you change board type, so it's very easy to do.
+If you switch the size or SPIFFS size, either the config will get trashed or the code will look at the wrong address.
+It's a minor annoyance if you have to go grab the thing from another room/floor to reflash it with a USB cable.

+## Future Plans
+- Improve OTA updates
+- Add HTTP web interface to modify the config.
+- Status LED
+- Rotary encoder for changing lights in the room

 ## References
 The code in this repo is mostly a combination of the following sources.
 I'd like to thank them for some awesome guides.